Nashville school shooter ID’d as 28-year-old woman: Here’s what we know

 During a Monday evening press conference, Drake said authorities are still working to determine a motive but that detailed maps with information on surveillance and entrances were found after the shooting.

-A manifesto and writings believed to be related to the shooting are also being reviewed.
+A manifesto with Monday’s date noted on it, as well as additional writings believed to be related to the shooting, are also being reviewed.
 Authorities have spoken with Hale’s father.

 Female active shooters are rare, according to FBI data.
 Of the 61 incidents categorized as active shooting incidents in 2021, the FBI reported only one suspect was female.